How 'bout a country drive?

 1. Bring along a detailed map.
 Your GPS and/or cellphone might not get reception on some of these routes.

-2. Some of these roads can be curvy and challenging.
+2. Some of these roads are curvy and challenging.
 If you're at the wheel, keep your eyes on the road and let your passengers do the sightseeing, lest you and your car become an unwitting addition to the scenery.

 Blue Ridge Road